women dressed in traditional clothes in indoor market

 GariMaya Gift Shop

-1 Shop Like A Local
+1. Shop Around Like A Local

 After the pandemic started, I was extremely excited to see locals produce more homemade products.
 Now we have much more local products available in addition to our beloved Marie Sharp pepper sauce.
 Some ideas for locally made souvenirs include cacao chocolate, art pieces, coconut rum, wood work and coconut oil.